 This course starts with the theory of international trade in goods, services, labor, and capital.
 Issues discussed include gains from trade and their effect on income distribution; analysis of protectionism and trade barriers; strategic trade theories; and efforts to liberalize trade relations among countries.
-The course then turns to international macroeconomics and covers topics such as trade balances and capital flows and the determinations of exchange rates.
+The course then turns to international macroeconomics and covers topics such as trade balances, capital flows, and the determinations of exchange rates.
 Other topics include foreign exchange markets, exchange rate regimes, and currency unions.
 International economic policy and institutions are discussed.
-Economics Elective Students build on the previous Economics courses by selecting an upper-division Economics course of their choice.
-See the Department of Economics section on page 27 for detailed information about available Economics courses within Stern and CAS.
-SOCIAL IMPACT CORE Business and Its Publics: Plenary and Inquiry SOIM-UB 1 1 unit.
-Freshman spring.
+Economics Elective Students build on the previous economics courses by selecting an upperdivision economics course of their choice.
+See the Department of Economics section on page 30 for detailed information about available economics courses within Stern and CAS.
+SOCIAL IMPACT CORE Business & Its Publics: Plenary & Inquiry SOIM-UB 1 1 unit.
+First year spring.
 Full course description can be found on page 14.
-Business and Its Publics: Discourse SOIM-UB 125 3 units.
-Freshman spring.
+Business & Its Publics: Discourse SOIM-UB 125 3 units.
+First year spring.
+Full course description can be found on page 15.

-Full course description can be found on page 14.
-Organizational Communication and Its Social Context SOIM-UB 65 4 units.
+Organizational Communication & Its Social Context SOIM-UB 65 4 units.
 Sophomore year.
 Full course description can be found on page 17.
-Law, Business, and Society SOIM-UB 6 4 units.
+Law, Business, & Society SOIM-UB 6 4 units.
 Junior year.
 Full course description can be found on page 17.
-Professional Responsibility and Leadership SOIM-UB 12 2 units.
+Professional Responsibility & Leadership SOIM-UB 12 2 units.
 Senior fall.
 Full course description can be found on page 17.
 CAPSTONE BPE Senior Seminar BPEP-UB 8 4 units.
 The seminar focuses on the major economic, business, and political challenges facing the world today.
-Class sessions include guest lecturers who speak on topics related to BPE (subjects vary from year to year).
 The focal point of the course is an original research paper on any topic related to the BPE curriculum.
 Students work with the faculty to choose a topic, develop a hypothesis, and conceive a research approach.
 Draft papers are reviewed and students make presentations to the class.
 The paper is a challenging project that prepares students for their future careers as leaders in business and government.
-B.S. in Business and Political Economy Learning Goals The NYU Stern faculty developed and approved the following four guiding educational principles in 2013 as the foundational goals for the Bachelor of Science in Business and Political Economy degree program at NYU Stern.
-These goals describe the knowledge, skills, and values the School expects BPE students to have attained upon completion of their undergraduate program of study. - I. Achieve proficiency: Students will achieve professional levels of competence in core functions of business, including written communication skills, and understanding of the principle theories of international politics and economics. - II.
-Intellectualism: Students will exhibit intellectual curiosity, high levels of intellectual engagement, and open-mindedness to new ideas and alternative points of view. - III.
-Global experiences: Students will demonstrate their understanding of different cultural and political environments around the world and their ability to work professionally in a cross cultural environment. - IV.
+BS in Business & Political Economy Learning Goals The NYU Stern faculty developed and approved the following four guiding educational principles in 2013 as the foundational goals for the Bachelor of Science in Business & Political Economy degree program at NYU Stern.
+These goals describe the knowledge, skills, and values the School expects BPE students to have attained upon completion of their undergraduate program of study.
+I. Achieve proficiency: Students will achieve professional levels of competence in core functions of business, including written communication skills, and understanding of the principle theories of international politics and economics.
+II.
+Intellectualism: Students will exhibit intellectual curiosity, high levels of intellectual engagement, and open-mindedness to new ideas and alternative points of view.
+III.
+Global experiences: Students will demonstrate their understanding of different cultural and political environments around the world and their ability to work professionally in a cross cultural environment.
+IV.
 Social impact: Students will achieve understanding of the role of business within our global society